-- A. Any member of the Rhodes community having knowledge of a possible Standards of Conduct violation should report it to the Judicial Officer or to the President of the Community Standards Council in a timely manner. - B. Upon receiving a report of an alleged violation, the President of the CSC shall confer with the Judicial Officer to determine the appropriate disposition of the report, which will be either through an administrative process known as a disciplinary conference, to be investigated and adjudicated solely by the Judicial Officer, or through investigation and adjudication by the CSC.
-If a report is to be addressed by the CSC, the President of the CSC shall appoint a member of the Council to thoroughly investigate the suspected violation to determine whether the alleged violation will result in a hearing before the CSC or other appropriate student judicial board. - C. A CSC member involved in the investigation as an Investigator, the Accuser, or as a Witness shall not be allowed to vote or deliberate in the hearing. - D. During the pre-hearing investigation, the Investigator shall interview the Accused, the Accuser, and any other witnesses deemed pertinent by the Investigator.
+- A. Any member of the Rhodes community having knowledge of a possible Standards of Conduct violation should report it to the OCS Administrator or to the President of the Community Standards Council in a timely manner. - B. Upon receiving a report of an alleged violation, the President of the CSC shall confer with the OCS Administrator to determine the appropriate disposition of the report, which will be either through an administrative hearing, to be investigated and adjudicated solely by the OCS Administrator, or through investigation and adjudication by the CSC.
+If a report is to be addressed by the CSC, the President of the CSC shall appoint a member of the Council to thoroughly investigate the suspected violation to determine whether the alleged violation will result in a hearing before the CSC or other appropriate student hearing board. - C. A CSC member involved in the investigation as an Investigator, the Complainant, or as a Witness shall not be allowed to vote or deliberate in the hearing.

+- D. During the pre-hearing investigation, the Investigator shall interview the Respondent, the Complainant, and any other witnesses deemed pertinent by the Investigator.
 The Investigator shall also gather documentary evidence that the Investigator deems pertinent to the issues raised in the report. - E. Any student identified as an active part of the investigation is required to comply with every part of the process.
-Such students may not decline to participate in the process without good cause, as determined by the CSC President in consultation with the Judicial Officer.
-If an Accused declines to participate in the process, the outcome will be determined without their input. - F. The Accused shall choose an Advisor from the members of the Community Standards Council, excluding the President, the Vice President when serving as President, the two Secretaries, and the Investigator.
+Such students may not decline to participate in the process without good cause, as determined by the CSC President in consultation with the OCS Administrator.
+If a Respondent declines to participate in the process, the outcome will be determined without their input. - F. The Respondent shall choose an Advisor from the members of the Community Standards Council, excluding the President, the Vice President when serving as President, the two Secretaries, and the Investigator.
 Should the Vice President be selected, the President shall assume the Vice President's duties.
-If the Accused does not choose an Advisor within 24 hours of notice, then the President of the Council will appoint an Advisor for the Accused.
+If the respondent does not choose an Advisor within 24 hours of notice, then the President of the Council will appoint an Advisor for the respondent.
 The Advisor's role is limited to informing the Accused concerning Community Standards Council procedures and answering any questions about those procedures.
-The Advisor is foremost a member of the Community Standards Council and does not represent the Accused.

-The Advisor shall not be present in Council deliberations and shall not vote on the disposition of the case.

-- G. A pre-hearing committee shall be composed of the CSC President, the two Secretaries, and the Investigator. - H. Once the investigation is completed, the CSC President shall call a meeting of the prehearing committee at which the Investigator shall present all information they have gathered concerning the alleged violation to the pre-hearing committee.
-After all the facts have been considered and the committee feels fully acquainted with the situation, the committee, excluding the Investigator, shall decide by majority vote whether or not a hearing, further investigation, both, or a case dismissal is warranted. - I. If the pre-hearing committee decides that the evidence is sufficient to warrant a hearing, the President shall set a time for the hearing, and notify the Accused (Outlined in Article IV, Section 2).
+The Advisor is foremost a member of the Community Standards Council and does not represent the respondent.
+The Advisor shall not be present in Council deliberations and shall not vote on the disposition of the case. - G. A pre-hearing committee shall be composed of the CSC President, the two Secretaries, and the Investigator. - H. Once the investigation is completed, the CSC President shall call a meeting of the prehearing committee at which the Investigator shall present all information they have gathered concerning the alleged violation to the pre-hearing committee.
+After all the facts have been considered and the committee feels fully acquainted with the situation, the committee, excluding the Investigator, shall decide by majority vote whether or not a hearing, further investigation, both, or a case dismissal is warranted.
+Additionally, the pre-hearing committee may decide if the case shall be transferred to another hearing body or the Rhodes College administration. - I. If the pre-hearing committee decides that the evidence is sufficient to warrant a hearing, the President shall set a time for the hearing, and notify the Respondent (Outlined in Article IV, Section 2).

 SECTION 2.
-Hearing Procedures Relating to the Accused
+Hearing Procedures Relating to the Respondent